Allen County Community Corrections

 • CBT Class Assessments: Pre and Post Testing

-• Class-specific pre-tests and post-tests, focusing on content knowledge and Likert Scale measurement of CBT acquisition, are administered to all participants for the Courage to Change (C2C), Fundamentals of CBT (FUN), Thinking for a Change (T4C), Moral Reconation Therapy© (MRT), Theft Awareness Class (TAC), and Alternatives to Violence (ATV) programs.
+• Class-specific pre-tests and post-tests, focusing on content knowledge and Likert Scale measurement of CBT acquisition, are administered to all participants for the Courage to Change (C2C), Fundamentals of CBT (FUN), Thinking for a Change (T4C), Moral Reconation Therapy© (MRT), Theft Awareness Class (TAC), Alternatives to Violence (ATV), Finance and Budgeting (FAB), and Self-Awareness (SAW) programs.

 • Wide Range Achievement Test: 4th Edition (WRAT4)

 • The WRAT4 is utilized during the CBT Marketplace Orientation to gauge reading levels of participants prior to programming.
-The results are used to determine the appropriateness of programs and schedule participants for classes that will offer them the greatest chances for success.
+The results are used to identify potential challenges and accommodations that may need to be considered during the scheduling of programs and ensure staff are working with participants in a way that offers them the greatest chances for success.

 Additionally, ACCC connects individuals, referred to the CBT Marketplace Orientation for programming, with a variety of community-based services, as described below.